hakimkt/SharpAttack/README.md

 SharpAttack is distributed as source code.
 Binaries will not be made available.
 To build SharpAttack:

 1. Clone the repo with `git clone --recursive https://github.com/jaredhaight/SharpAttack`
+2. From the `\SharpAttack\SharpSploit` folder, run `msbuild /t:restore` to restore its packages.
+(Honestly I dont think it has packages, by Visual Studio disagrees)
-2. Build with a recent version of Microsoft's [Visual Studio](https://visualstudio.microsoft.com/vs/).
+3. Build with a recent version of Microsoft's [Visual Studio](https://visualstudio.microsoft.com/vs/).
 The free, community edition will work fine.
     * Make sure that when you build the project, you're targeting the version of .NET thats appropriate for your needs.
     * Your build should result in a copy of SharpAttack.exe and SharpSploit.dll
-3. You can use Microsoft's [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630) to merge SharpSploit.dll with the SharpAttack executable into a single file (`.\ILMerge.exe SharpAttack.exe SharpSploit.dll /out:.\SharpAttackBundle.exe`).
+4. You can use Microsoft's [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630) to merge SharpSploit.dll with the SharpAttack executable into a single file (`.\ILMerge.exe SharpAttack.exe SharpSploit.dll /out:.\SharpAttackBundle.exe`).
     * The only DLL that needs to be bundled with SharpAttack is SharpSploit.
 Any other DLLs can be ingnored.
     * Make sure to delete any pdb files before doing this else you'll get errors.